 They are free, they aren't sprayed with pesticides, and they make the most exquisite (a bright rosy pink!) apple sauce.
 How much better can it get?
 Now that I am back in the big city for a bit, I treasure the jars of apple sauce and apple butter I brought here with me, they taste like the East Coast and the wind and the leaves and sunshine back home.

-Now before I share this recipe, I have a special treat for you that will warm your heart and give you a giggle.
+Now before I share this recipe, I have a special treat for you that will warm your heart and give you a chuckle.
 (And also fulfills the promise I made of sharing cute animal videos with you when I don't have time to make cooking ones).
 So.
 Dogs need cookies too, especially around the holidays, and my friend Val has just put up a fabulous blogpost sharing a winning doggy biscuit recipe (just in time for a fun homemade Christmas present for all your canine friends).
 I fortuitously happened to be there with my camera when she gave her adorable dogs, Cracker and Mash, their first tastes of biscuit, fresh out of the oven.
 And here is what it looked like:

 I can only hope that biting into my almond cookies will generate a fraction of the exuberance displayed by Cracker and Mash.
 Please do make these and let me know if you did a happy dance :-)